 Our new strategy sets out our focus for the next three years so we sustainably grow the OnSide movement, while also strengthening our foundations.
-Delivering this strategy will ensure we are on track to deliver our long-term goal for 2035; a flourishing network of 35 Youth Zones supporting over 150,000 young people per year.
+Delivering this strategy will ensure we are on track to deliver our long-term goal for 2035; a flourishing network of 35 Youth Zones supporting over 150,000 young people per year, while encouraging and supporting the wider rebuilding of the youth sector.